davidmalcolm/texi2rst/output/_build/html/_sources/options-that-control-optimization.txt

   environment variable :envvar:`MAKE` may be used to override the program used.
 The default value for ``n`` is 1.

-  You can also specify :option:`-flto=jobserver` to use GNU makes job server mode to determine the number of parallel jobs.
+  You can also specify :option:`-flto=jobserver` to use GNU make's job server mode to determine the number of parallel jobs.
 This is useful when the Makefile calling GCC is already executing in parallel.
   You must prepend a + to the command recipe in the parent Makefile